Company rule in India: Education

 The Orientalists were, however, soon opposed by advocates of an approach that has been termed Anglicist.
 The Anglicists supported instruction in the English language in order to impart to Indians what they considered modern Western knowledge.
 Prominent among them were evangelicals who, after 1813—when the company's territories were opened to Christian missionaries—were interested in spreading Christian belief; they also believed in using theology to promote liberal social reform, such as the abolition of slavery.
 Among them was Charles Grant, the Chairman of the East India Company.
 Grant supported state-sponsored education in India 20 years before a similar system was set up in Britain.
 Among Grant's close evangelical friends were William Wilberforce, a prominent abolitionist and member of the British Parliament, and Sir John Shore, the Governor-General of India from 1793 to 1797.
 During this period, many Scottish Presbyterian missionaries also supported the British rulers in their efforts to spread English education and established many reputed colleges like Scottish Church College (1830), Wilson College (1832), Madras Christian College (1837), and Elphinstone College (1856).

 However, the Anglicists also included utilitarians, led by James Mill, who had begun to play an important role in fashioning Company policy.
 The utilitarians believed in the moral worth of an education that aided the good of society and promoted instruction in useful knowledge.
 Such useful instruction to Indians had the added consequence of making them more suitable for the company's burgeoning bureaucracy.
 By the early 1830s, the Anglicists had the upper hand in devising education policy in India.
-Many utilitarian ideas were employed in Thomas Babbington Macaulay's Minute on Indian Education of 1835.
+Many utilitarian ideas were employed in Thomas Babington Macaulay's Minute on Indian Education of 1835.
 The Minute, which later aroused great controversy, was to influence education policy in India well into the next century.

 Since English was increasingly being employed as the language of instruction, Persian was abolished as the official language of the company's administration and courts by 1837.
-However, bilingual educations was proving to be popular as well, and some institutions such as the Poona Sanskrit College commenced teaching both Sanskrit and English.
+However, bilingual education was proving to be popular as well, and some institutions such as the Poona Sanskrit College commenced teaching both Sanskrit and English.
 Charles Grant's son, Sir Robert Grant, who in 1834 was appointed Governor of the Bombay Presidency, played an influential role in the planning of the first medical college in Bombay, which after his unexpected death was named Grant Medical College when it was established in 1845.
-During 1852–1853 some citizens of Bombay sent petitions to the British Parliament in support of both establishing and adequately funding university education in India.
+During 1852–1853, some citizens of Bombay sent petitions to the British Parliament in support of both establishing and adequately funding university education in India.
 The petitions resulted in the Education Dispatch of 1854 sent by Sir Charles Wood, the President of the Board of Control of the East India Company, the chief official on Indian affairs in the British government, to Lord Dalhousie, the then Governor-General of India.
 The dispatch outlined a broad plan of state-sponsored education for India, which included: